The Impact of Parental Favoritism: How It Shapes Children’s Futures

 Abraham, Sarah, and Hagar: A Household Divided

-The story of Abraham, Sarah, and Hagar highlights the turmoil favoritism—or perceived favoritism—can cause.
+The story of Abraham, Sarah, and Hagar reveals the turmoil that favoritism or even perceived favoritism can cause.
 Sarah, feeling mocked by Ishmael after he mocked Isaac, demanded that Abraham send Hagar and her son Ishmael away.
-This was not an act of jealousy, but rather a reaction to the perceived mockery of her son Isaac by Hagar's son.
-Abraham’s sorrow at this decision shows his deep care for Ishmael, demonstrating that the tension in this household stemmed not from his favoritism, but from Sarah’s feelings of inadequacy.
+This was not an act of jealousy but a reaction to what she saw as disrespect toward her son.
+Abraham’s sorrow at this decision shows his deep care for Ishmael, making it clear that the tension in the household did not arise from his favoritism, but from Sarah’s feelings of inadequacy.

-This situation serves as a powerful reminder: favoritism or rivalry, whether from parents or between siblings, creates lasting divisions.
+This situation shows how favoritism or rivalry, whether from parents or between siblings, can create lasting divisions.
 Families must guard against allowing comparisons to overshadow love and unity.

 Isaac and Rebekah: A Tale of Divided Loyalties